Connect with others who understand.

 Ultimately, it is possible that magnesium deficiency plays a role in migraine, but further research needs to be conducted.
 This involves developing a reliable means of measuring levels of magnesium in the body, which is currently not available.

-How Can You Know if You’re Magnesium Deficient?
+How Can You Know if You’re Magnesium-Deficient?

 Measuring magnesium levels in the body is difficult because most of the mineral is stored in cells and bone.
 Our bodies use just what’s needed and store the rest in these locations.

-The best available way of determining a person’s magnesium levels is with a magnesium RBC test, also known as a magnesium blood test.
+The best available way of determining a person’s magnesium levels is with a magnesium RBC test, also known as a “magnesium blood test.”
 As its name suggests, this test measures the levels of magnesium found in a person’s red blood cells.
 If you want to know whether you are magnesium-deficient, you can ask your doctor to test your levels.

-Can Magnesium Treat Migraines?
+Can Magnesium Treat Migraine Attacks?

 Formation and Metabolism of Substances in the Body